Skip to content

 • For insert (/v2/insert) you can specify maximum of 10 records per request/batch size in "records" field

-• Search (/v2/visualTagsKNN) is only possible with one record (photo) in field "query_record"
+• Search (/v2/visualKNN) is only possible with one record (photo) in field "query_record"

-3. extract the visual information from this largest detected item,
+3. Extract the visual information (embedding) from this largest detected item.

-4. insert the image with the fashion tags to the collection.
+4. Insert the embedding and meta-data for image to the collection.

 Sometimes it is difficult to correctly estimate the main item on the product image and its category.
 You can help Ximilar with this by sending over the information about the Top Category (and Category) of the product.
 You must use the categories according to Ximilar Fashion Taxonomy and put the information into each inserted image record, e.g.